CodeByGaetan/ChaTopApi/README.md

 - Run `CREATE DATABASE chatopdb;` to create the database
 - Run `USE chatopdb;` to use the newly created database
 - Run `SOURCE script_bdd.sql;` to create the database tables
-- Run `CREATE USER 'springuser'@'%' IDENTIFIED BY 'ThePassword';` to create the MySQL user for the app.
-The user password must be the same than in the application.properties file.
+- Run `CREATE USER 'TheUsername'@'%' IDENTIFIED BY 'ThePassword';` to create the MySQL user for the app.
+The username and password must be the same than in the application.properties file.
-- Run `GRANT ALL ON chatopdb.* to 'springuser'@'%';` to give ChâTop database access to the new user
+- Run `GRANT ALL ON chatopdb.* to 'TheUsername'@'%';` to give ChâTop database access to the new user

 # Developpement run